-Your child will still want a social outlet, and I don’t mean an online one.
+Your child will still want a social outlet.
 Help them start or rebuild friendships.
 Spend time with your child doing fun things.
 Get to know your child better.
 You often find that many of their friendship needs can be filled as they get closer to you again.
 Sibling relationships can grow stronger as well.
 Help your child find new places to meet people.

 Local homeschool groups can be a rich outlet but it can take a while to get to know the other families.
 I know a socially traumatised child will find it hard but make an effort to find a good fit for them.